JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 For macOS, configure the framework search path of the produced binary.
 It's also known as `rpath` or [run-time search path](https://en.wikipedia.org/wiki/Rpath).
 The binary uses this path to look for the required frameworks.

-Depending on the layout of your application, you may have the **Frameworks** folder under the application bundle with all the frameworks you use.
-We do not recommend installing additional frameworks to the OS if it's unnecessary.
+Depending on your application's layout, you may have the **Frameworks** folder under the application bundle with all the frameworks you use.
+We do not recommend installing additional frameworks to the OS if they're unnecessary.

 To configure the `@rpath` parameter in Xcode: